What Animal is Making Dirt Mounds in My Yard? [Solved!]

 If your DIY tactics fail or you just want extra help, Smith’s Pest Management is here.

-Our team of pest management professionals utilizes humane, comprehensive, eco-friendly pest removal tactics in areas from Marin to Monterey, and can help you get even severe infestations under control as quickly as possible.
+Our team of pest management professionals utilizes humane, comprehensive, eco-friendly pest control methods in areas from Marin to Monterey, and can help you get even severe infestations under control as quickly as possible.
+We specialize in gopher control as well as mole control.

 FAQ